Skill Assessment Australia: DHA Requirements Explained

 ANMAC

-Australian Nursing & Midwifery Accreditation Council conducts assessments for nursing, midwifery, and related healthcare occupations to confirm Australian practice standards.
+Conducts assessments for nursing, midwifery, and healthcare occupations to confirm qualifications and experience meet Australian practice standards.

-Chartered Accountants ANZ, CPA Australia, or IPA Australia assesses accounting occupations under the Skilled Occupation List as approved by the Australian Government.
+Assesses accounting occupations under the Skilled Occupation List as approved by the Australian Government for migration purposes.

 Why Are Skills Assessments Required?